Getting started with Vue DataManager in Vue 2

 Step 2: Create a New Vue Project

-Once Vue CLI is installed, navigate to your desired project directory using the terminal.
+Once Vue CLI is installed, navigate to the desired project directory using the terminal.
 Execute the following command to create a new Vue project

 vue create data-app